opsit-io/opsit-explang-docs/docs/explang-alg.md

 Expressions
 -----------

-Explang program is a sequence of one or more expressions which are evaluated from the beginning to the end.
+An Explang program is a sequence of one or more expressions which are evaluated from the beginning to the end.

 The language works with expressions that return values.
 There are no statements.

-Expressions are separated by ';' and whitespace is not significant;
+Expressions are separated by ';' and white-space is not significant;

 The simplest expressions are things like numbers, booleans or strings, which evaluate to themselves.